YanWittmann/menter-lang-docs/doc/guide/md/execute_code.md

 menter -f "path/to/file1.mtr" "path/to/file2.mtr"
 ```

-Menter will load these files in the order they are specified.
-If these files import modules from other files, Menter
+Menter will load these files in the order they are specified and execute their contents.
-will load them recursively before loading the next file.
+If these files import modules from other files, Menter will only resume executing files after the import is done.

 ### REPL